notasausage/pi-hole-unbound-wireguard/README.md

 ## Installing Raspbian on the Raspberry Pi
 There are many operating systems available to run on the Raspberry Pi, but we'll be using the latest version of Raspbian for this tutorial.
 There are also several different ways to install Raspbian on your Raspberry Pi, including N00Bs (New Out Of the Box Software).
 It's an easy operating system installer that allows you to erase your Raspberry Pi's SD card and start from scratch quickly, which is great when you're experimenting with your new device.

+To get started, follow the instructions below, or refer to the [N00BS Installation Guide](https://www.raspberrypi.org/documentation/installation/noobs.md).

 ### Step 1: Download N00BS
 You can [download N00BS](https://www.raspberrypi.org/downloads/noobs/) for free in either the full version (includes Raspbian and LibreELEC installation files) or the Lite version (nothing is pre-loaded, you'll download installation files from the internet during the setup of your Raspberry Pi).
 The difference here is that the Lite version takes much less time to load onto your SD card but then requires more time during setup on your Raspberry Pi to download all the files.